 Mishicot is a very small village located in the state of Wisconsin.
 With a population of 1,419 people and just one neighborhood, Mishicot is the 345th largest community in Wisconsin.

-When you are in Mishicot, you'll notice that it is more blue-collar than most other communities in America.
-37.29% of Mishicot’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Mishicot is a blue-collar town, with 37.29% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Mishicot is a village of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Mishicot who work in healthcare suport services (9.91%), office and administrative support (8.21%), and healthcare (7.17%).

-Telecommuters are a relatively large percentage of the workforce: 8.75% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.75% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Mishicot has relatively fewer families with younger children, and/or college students.
 Combined, this makes Mishicot a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The citizens of Mishicot are slightly better educated than the national average of 21.84% for all cities and towns, with 21.22% of adults in Mishicot having a bachelor's degree or advanced degree.
+The education level of Mishicot citizens is a little higher than the average for US cities and towns: 21.22% of adults in Mishicot have at least a bachelor's degree.

 The people who call Mishicot home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mishicot residents report their race to be White, followed by Asian.
 Important ancestries of people in Mishicot include German, Czech, Polish, Belgian, and French.